quinnkeast/product-language-framework/docs/style-and-mechanics.md

 ## Adverbs and adjectives

 Try to avoid adjectives and adverbs.
-Using adjectives and adverbs (for example, “easy” recipe) shapes perception and sets expectations, and can inadvertently lead to a negative emotional experience for our customers.
+Using adjectives and adverbs (for example, “easy” read) shapes perception and sets expectations, and can inadvertently lead to a negative emotional experience for our users.

-If someone is new to cooking and feels nervous about their abilities, then describing a recipe as “easy” can help them choose that recipe.
-But if they have trouble cooking it, they may feel bad because the recipe was supposed to be “easy,” and they still had trouble.
+If someone is a newer reader, then describing a book as “easy” might help them choose to read it.
+But if it takes them a long time to read it, they may feel bad because the book was supposed to be “easy,” and it still took them a while.

 Instead, look for opportunities to capture the same meaning through other forms.
-What makes an “easy” recipe easy relative to other recipes?
+What makes an “easy” book easy relative to other books?
 Can that be used as a scale of relative difficulty?

 ## Active voice vs. passive voice